Local dialogue on green transition

 Reference: Karsten Holm, Danish Energy Management

-Collaborators: Danish Energy Management (DEM) and the Water, Energy and Environment
+Collaborators: Danish Energy Management (DEM) and the Water, Energy, and Environment Center (WEEC) of the University of Jordan

 Model: TIMES-JO